Organisation education UTwente

 The Faculty is one level above the Educational Board.
 Civil Engineering is part of the faculty Engineering Technology (ET).
 At faculty level, the Faculty Board consists of the dean and all programme directors of the associated Study Programmes.

 The Faculty Council is the advisory body of the Faculty Board.
 The Faculty Council has the right of consent.
 The council consists of five students and five staff members.
 The student members of the council are chosen each year by the students of the three study programmes of ET.
-Currently the Faculty Council consists of two students of Mechanical Engineering, one of Industrial Design and two of Civil Engineering.
+Currently the Faculty Council consists of two students of Mechanical Engineering, two of Industrial Design and one of Civil Engineering.
 During meetings of the Faculty Council, faculty wide issues will be discussed.

 The institute in our case is the University of Twente.
 On this level we can distinguish the Supervisory Board, the Executive Board and the University Council.
 The Supervisory Board is tasked with the supervision of the board and the management of the University as a whole, ensuring compliance with the current legal regulations and advising the Executive Board.